annewallace/deck.gl/docs/layers/icon-layer.md

 Whether the layer should be rendered in high-precision 64-bit mode.
 Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

 ### Data Accessors

+##### `getIcon` (Function, optional)

+- Default: `d => d.icon`

+Method called to retrieve the icon name of each object, returns string or object.

+If you go with pre-packed strategy, then `getIcon` should return a string representing name of the icon, used to retrieve icon definition from given `iconMapping`.

+If you choose to use auto packing, then `getIcon` should return an object which contains the following properties.

+- `url`: url to fetch the icon
+- `height`: height of icon
+- `width`: width of icon
+- `anchorX`, `anchorY`, `mask` are the same as mentioned in `iconMapping`

 ##### `getPosition` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")